 While motorcycles serve as a convenient transportation option for many people, lack of visibility increases the chance of a larger vehicle colliding with a motorcyclist.
 Many motorcycle crashes occur because other drivers fail to fulfill their duty of care, such as watching out for riders before changing lanes or completing other driving maneuvers.

-If you or your family member suffered injuries because of a motorcycle crash caused by a negligent driver, a Plano motorcycle accident lawyer may be able to help you recover compensation.
-Contact the legal team at Underwood Law office today to learn more by calling (972) 535-6377.
+If you or your family member suffered injuries because of a motorcycle crash caused by a negligent driver, our Plano motorcycle accident lawyer may be able to help you recover compensation.

 Common Causes of Motorcycle Accidents